amd/HPCTrainingDock/README.md

 The above command will take care of several things: the `shell` command allows us to run shell scripts in the `singularity_dir`.
 The input flag `--fakeroot` will make the use of `sudo` not necessary, and the `-e` flag will clear your environment from anything coming from the host (i.e. the system from which you ae running Singularity commands) before getting on the `singularity_dir` directory.
 Finally the `-H` option makes your current directory your home directory once in `singularity_dir`.

-**NOTE**: changes made to host directories modified while using Singularity  will reflect once exited.
+**NOTE**: Changes made to host directories modified while using Singularity  will reflect once exited.

 Once this command has completed, run `bare_metal/main_setup.sh +options` as explained in [Section 2.2](#2.2-training-enviroment-install-on-bare-system).